Agenda

 • Leverage end-to-end supply chain integration to streamline operations and reduce inefficiencies

-• Capitalise on AI/ML investments to enhance core metrics such as labour costs, asset utilization, inventory working capital requirements, and more
+• Capitalise on AI/ML investments to enhance core metrics such as labour costs, asset utilisation, inventory working capital requirements, and more

 • Improve demand forecast accuracy and agility in downstream and upstream operations